microspectrometer/dev-kit-2020/README.md

 # Status
 ## Next step
+- [ ] Provide a trigger signal for Tyler at Osram
+    - triggers an LED driver
+    - waiting to hear back about what the LED driver needs
+    - use the SDA and GND pin on the USB-Spi PCB
+- [ ] convert Fluttershy into customer-ready kits:
+    - remove dies to paint minor faces
+    - paint over Nadia's original black paint job
+    - reassemble with gorilla glue
+    - place a machined light-block over the assembly
+    - characterize with the monochromator and wide-angle, wide-bandwidth LEDs
+- [ ] wavelength sweep characterization setup
+- [x] find sources of optical background in Fluttershy
+    - started 2018-09-05, see email update
+    - finished 2018-10-12:
+        - reflection off minor faces of die creates structured stray light around pixel 300
+        - the light input at the input aperture is not completely blocked by the black paint Nadia used and this creates a large smooth stray light hump at the low pixels
+- [x] discover the cause of saturation to inform revising the readout circuit
+    - I was loading the output of the LIS-770i with the poorly chosen capacitor value for the clock filter
 - [x] embedded test of debug LEDs on the `mBrd`
     - the debug LED demonstrates I can program the `mBrd`
 - [x] write a lib to control these four debug LEDs